IBM/db2developerextension-about/docs/the-basics/manual-db2-installation.md

 #### Step 2: Install Colima and Docker CLI

+a.
 Install Colima and Docker CLI using Homebrew:

 ```bash
 brew install colima docker